taviso/scanlimits/README.md

 ```

 That won't work, because a user can limit the number of files that can be
-opened, making the attempt to open the `users.deny` file return `ENFILE`.
+opened, making the attempt to open the `users.deny` file return `EMFILE`.